RobTillaart/I2C_SCANNER/README.md

 The class provides different functions to analyse the connectivity of devices on the I2C bus.
 There are functions to adjust the frequency and functions to select the bus in case of multiple I2C ports.

+A typical other use is to see if all devices are available (breadboard test).

 Furthermore there are different functions to scan the I2C port, see the section scanning below.